zelaznik/es_notes/tutorial.md

 ```

 - Elastic Search uses a REST-API.
 This `es` function is purely to save ourselves a lot of typing.
+- The `-k` flag is because we're using self signed certificates.
 - Let's type this into the search engine:

 ```